dr-leo/PyHyphen/README.txt

  After compiling and installing the hyphen package, config.py is adjusted as follows:

 - the package directory becomes the local default path for hyphenation dictionaries
-- the OpenOffice website becomes the default repository from which dictionaries are downloaded.
+- the LibreOffice website becomes the default repository from which dictionaries are downloaded.

 Thereafter, the setup script tries to re-import the hyphen package to install a default